megfh/megfhdev/src/pages/faq/faq.md

 I can video call with prior arrangement.

-~~It will entirely depend on the location and duration for face to face interviews.~~

-No in person interviews until COVID-19 is no longer a concern.

-I am **not** willing to go through multiple rounds of interviews without clear expectations regarding salary, vacation & benefits.
-I do not want to waste my time or yours, so this should be covered in our initial discussion.
+I am not willing to go through multiple rounds of interviews without clear expectations regarding salary, vacation & benefits.
+I value my time and yours, so this should be covered in our initial discussion.

 ### Thanks for reading 👋